28th January 2026

 Mastering Maintenance: The Ultimate Guide.

-The goal isn’t just to get in shape; it’s to stay in shape.
-The goal isn’t just to lose weight; it’s to maintain the weight you’ve lost.
-There’s no finish line here—the aim of the game is to keep playing.
-And the longer you stay in the game, the better you’ll get.
+There’s no finish line here.
+The aim of the game is to keep playing.
+And the longer you stay in the game, the better you’ll get at it.

-One of the biggest reasons people yo-yo with their weight is they never take the time to work on a plan to maintain their results.
-They get through the fat loss phase, but once the diet ends, they either slip back into old habits right away or gradually over time.
-This almost always leads to regaining the weight, leaving them back at square one and thinking about starting another diet.
+One of the biggest reasons people yo-yo with their weight is that they never take the time to build a plan for maintaining their results.
+They get through the fat loss phase, but once the diet ends, they either slip straight back into old habits or gradually drift over time.

 When transitioning out of a fat loss phase, a common question is: should you increase calories incrementally or jump straight to estimated maintenance?
 Let’s break it down.